-How to change internet service providerPosted on 10 May 2018 by Beaming Support
+How to change broadband providerPosted on 10 May 2018 by Beaming Support

 If your current connectivity isn’t keeping pace with your business needs, you may be considering a change.

-If you’re not sure how to change your internet service provider, you may think it’s complicated.
+If you’re not sure how to change your internet service provider for broadband, you may think it’s complicated.

 We’re here to reassure you that it’s not.
 You’re busy looking after your business, so our team is here to make sure that the transfer process is quick, painless, and involves as little downtime as possible.